Blue Heelers: episode guide

 Episode 12.20 (477)

-Tom's grandchildren are kidnapped by Barry Baxter and he receives taunting emails depicting the children being buried alive in a large wooden box.
-Baxter sets up an armed siege at the Imperial Hotel and wants to negotiate with Tom.
+Having kidnapped Tom's grandchildren, Barry Baxter taunts him with a series of video emails depicting the children being buried alive in a large wooden box.
+After taking Joss hostage, Baxter sets up an armed siege at the Imperial Hotel, wanting to negotiate with Tom.

-Guest Starring: Danny Adcock as Barry Baxter Neil Pigot as Insp.
-Falcon-Price, Nicholas Fleming as Sam Allcott, Kate Mulvany as Anna Allcott, Holly Pryor as Daisy Allcott, Jesse Spence as Lee Cruikshank, Ron Kamoen as Mal Croad
+Guest Starring: Danny Adcock as Barry Baxter; Neil Pigot as Insp.
+Falcon-Price, Kate Mulvany as Anna Allcott, Nicholas Fleming as Sam Allcott, Holly Pryor as Daisy Allcott, Jesse Spence as Lee Cruikshank, Ron Kamoen as Mal Croad

 Car Wars